vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 most of the time, with occasional upward fluctuation to 65 and occasional downward fluctuation to 51.
 My SpO2 was 97% most of the time with the occasional downward fluctuation to 96%.

+### Measurement on 2023-08-23 around 7:50 AM

+This was after my bowel movement but before eating or doing any other significant work for the day.

+My temperature was around 98 degrees Faherenheit; different readings of different parts of the forehead ranged from 97.4 to 98.9, but most were between 97.7 and 98.2.

+On the pulse oximeter, my heart rate was in the range of 44 to 49 bpm, and my SpO2 showed as 99%.
+This is consistent with my previous observations of lower heart rate and higher SpO2 in the morning.